matty3191/cafe_app/READ-ME.md

 - added assigned courier and items to the order dict
 - started using .csv files in place of .txt
 - restructured directory and modules
-    - set up new files and folderswhich will:
+    - set up new files and folders which will:
         - eventually house the abstracted functions / classes
         - have a separate unit testing file
 - implemented some abstraction to take some functions away from the main application